 With so many people investing time and energy into Instagram, an Instagram feed is now an essential part of every website.
 Not only do you benefit from a new method of content curation and a constantly fresh image gallery, but you will also increase social engagement.

-We’ve scoured through countless plugins to find the best free and premium Instagram plugins for WordPress.
-We’ve paid special attention to the ease of installation and use, customizability, and customer support.
+We’ve researched the market to find the best free and premium Instagram plugins for WordPress.

-Here’s a quick look at the 5 plugins we’ve tested for this comparison:
+Here’s a quick look at our selection of the best Instagram plugins in 2022.

-With most of these plugins, you will be able to easily embed your Instagram feeds anywhere on your site – from your sidebar to your footer and an entire landing page.
+These plugins help you to easily embed Instagram feeds anywhere on your site – from your sidebar to your footer and landing pages.

-Spotlight is the easiest to use and fastest-growing Instagram feed plugin for WordPress right now.
+Spotlight is the easiest to use and fastest-growing Instagram feed plugin for WordPress.
 It can do everything from embedding a stylish Instagram gallery to an automated shoppable Instagram feed!

 The on-boarding process is quick and the plugin lets you connect multiple accounts and set up unlimited feeds.
 You can even connect your client’s Instagram accounts using Spotlight’s Access Token Generator to avoid sharing login details and display multiple Instagram feeds across your website.

 The free version allows you to display your feed in a grid layout, adjust sizing, number of photos, and order by date, popularity, or at random.
-You can also use your feeds for further social proof by showing your Instagram like and comment counts when hovering over images and a free popup lightbox.
+You can also use your feeds for social proof by showing your Instagram like and comment counts when hovering over images and a free popup lightbox.

 Spotlight is completely responsive by default and it also gives you the option to design your feed for each individual device.
-This will be second-nature for users of the block editor or page builders.
+This will be second nature for users of the block editor or page builders.
 Speaking of which, Spotlight works great with the likes of Elementor, Beaver Builder, and Divi.

-Spotlight PRO includes many more options such as the ability to display hashtag feeds, to filter by keyword, phrase, or hashtag, moderation to hand-pick the posts shown or hidden, as well as promotions – something unique to Spotlight that allows you to create shoppable Instagram feeds or add call-to-actions of any kind to your website’s Instagram feed.
+Spotlight’s premium plans include many more options such as the ability to display hashtag feeds, filter by keyword, phrase, or hashtag, moderate the posts shown or hidden, create shoppable Instagram feeds, create an Instagram link in bio page, and even track performance with its analytics!

 - Live interactive editor with feed preview.